+A. 8 AWG.
 C. 4 AWG.

-В. 6 AWG. Ε. 2 AWG
+E. 2 AWG.

-Α. 8 AWG.
-D. 3 AWG.
+B. 6 AWG.
+D. 3 AWG

 Voltage Drop Adjustment: The size of a circuit conductor will affect the amount of current that will flow if there is a short circuit or a ground fault.
-Therefore, if the conductor size is increased to compensate for voltage drop or oversized for any reason more than the minimum required, it will be necessary according to 250.122(B) to make a proportional increase in size of equipment grounding conductor, if one is required to be run with the circuit conductors.
+Therefore, if the conductor size is increased to compensate for voltage drop, it is required by 250.122(B) to make a proportional increase in size of equipment grounding conductor if one is required to be run with the circuit conductors.
 Examine the following example where the feeder conductor size is increased from size 3 AWG to size 2 AWG.

-Example: A feeder requires size 3 AWG copper conductors run in rigid nonmetallic conduit if protected with a 100 ampere circuit breaker.
-The length of run is long, and to prevent excessive voltage drop, the circuit conductor is increased to size 2 AWG rather than using size 3 AWG which is the minimum size permitted.
-If a copper equipment grounding conductor is installed in the rigid nonmetallic conduit, the minimum size permitted is:
+Example: Assume a feeder consists of size 3 AWG copper conductors run in rigid nonmetallic conduit and protected with a 100 ampere circuit breaker.
+The length of run is long, and to prevent excessive voltage drop, the circuit conductor is increased to size 2 AWG rather tan using size 3 AWG which is the minimum permitted.
+If a copper equipment grounding conductor is in the rigid nonmetallic conduit, the minimum size permitted is: